A density bound for triangle-free $4$-critical graphs: Triangles in -Ore graphs

 Thus we may assume that $T^{3}(H_{2}) = 2$.
 First suppose that $T^{3}(H_{2}-z) =2$.
 Then if we split $v$ in $L$ and are left with a triangle, $T^{3}(G^{v}) \geq 3$ and (i) holds.
-Thus by the same arguments as in previous cases, $v$ is incident to the spar of $L$, and we split $v$ in such a way that up to relabelling $v_{1}$ is incident to the spar of the kite and has degree one in $G^{v}$.
-Further, the spar of $L$ is foundational, satisfying (iii); otherwise, such a split satisfies at least one of (i) and (ii).
+Thus by the same arguments as in previous cases, $v$ is incident to the spar of $L$, and we split $v$ in such a way that up to relabelling $v_{1}$ is incident to the spar of $L$ and has degree one in $G^{v}$.
+Further, the spar of $L$ is foundational, satisfying (iii); otherwise, the split of $v$ satisfies at least one of (i) and (ii).
 Thus $T^{3}(H_{2}-z) =1$.
 By Lemma \ref{K4e}, since $T^3(H_2) = 2$ either $H_{2} = M$ or $H_{2}$ has two vertex-disjoint kites.
 As $T^{3}(H_{2}-z) =1$, this implies that $z$ is incident to a spar of a kite.
-But then regardless of whether $H_{2} = M$ or $H_2$ has two vertex-disjoint kites, we have that there is a kite in $H_{2}^{z}$ that does not contain either of $z_1$ or $z_2$.
-But then $G^{v}$ contains a kite, satisfying (ii). \\ \textbf{Case 4: $T(H_{2}) =2$.} \\ From the previous cases, we may assume that $T^{3}(H_{1}) = 3$.
-Then $T^{3}(H_{1}-xy) \geq 2$, and it equals two only if every $3$-clique packing contains a triangle which uses the edge $xy$.
+But then regardless of whether $H_{2} = M$ or $H_2$ has two vertex-disjoint kites, we have that there is a kite in $H_{2}^{z}$ that avoids both $z_1$ and $z_2$.
+But then $G^{v}$ contains a kite, satisfying (ii). \\ \textbf{Case 4: $T(H_{2}) =2$.} \\ Recall that by Proposition \ref{cliqueboundinequality} we may assume that $T^3(H_1) \leq 3$; and from the previous cases, we may assume further that $T^{3}(H_{1}) = 3$.
+Then $T^{3}(H_{1}-xy) \geq 2$, with equality only if every triangle packing of $H_1$ contains a triangle that uses the edge $xy$.
 Note by Proposition \ref{cliqueboundinequality}, if $T^{3}(H_{1}-xy) \geq 3$, then $T^{3}(G) \geq 4$, a contradiction.
 Hence there are two disjoint triangles in $H_{1}-xy$ which do not use $x$ or $y$.
 Therefore $T^{3}(H_{2}^{z}) = 1$, as otherwise by Proposition \ref{cliqueboundinequality}, $T^{3}(G) =4$.
-By appealing to Lemma \ref{K4e}, this implies that there is a kite $L$ in $H_{2}^z$ that does not contain $z_{1}$ or $z_{2}$.
+By appealing to Lemma \ref{K4e}, this implies that there is a kite $L$ in $H_{2}^z$ that avoids both $z_1$ and $z_2$.
 If $v \not \in V(L)$, then $G^{v}$ contains a kite, satisfying (ii).
 If splitting $v$ leaves a triangle, then $T^{3}(G^{v}) \geq 3$ and so (i) holds.
-Let $w,v$ be the two vertices of degree three in $L$.
+Let $w,v$ be the two vertices of degree $3$ in $L$.
 It follows that up to relabelling, after splitting we have $v_{1}w \in E(G^{v})$ and $v_{2}$ is incident to the other two edges of $v$.
 Thus $\deg(v_{1}) =1$.
 Note that if $vw$ is not foundational, then this split satisfies one of (i) and (ii) and we are done.
-Hence $vw$ is foundational, and thus (iii) holds. \\ \textbf{Case 5: Both $T^{3}(H_{1}) =3$ and $T^{3}(H_{2}) =3$.} \\ Then by Proposition \ref{cliqueboundinequality}, $T^{3}(G) \geq 3 + 3 -2 =4$, a contradiction. \end{proof}
+Hence $vw$ is foundational, and thus (iii) holds. \\ \textbf{Case 5: Both $T^{3}(H_{1}) =3$ and $T^{3}(H_{2}) =3$.} \\ Then by Proposition \ref{cliqueboundinequality}, $T^{3}(G) \geq 3 + 3 -2 =4$, contradicting the hypotheses of the lemma. \end{proof}